code-dot-org/code-dot-org/frontend/README.md

 # Code.org Frontend

-This directory represents the frontend codebase powering Code.org with the exception of the Studio `apps` package.
+This directory contains the codebase powering Code.org's marketing site and UI component library packages.

+**Note**: Most of Code.org's Studio product (student experience, curriculum, teacher tools, etc.) is built in the top-level `apps` package and is not currently located in this directory.

 ## What's inside?